ACC-DataScience/2-multi-objective-bo/README.md

 > **Note:** In this assignment, we will be performing the optimization loop twice and have given the ax_client a unique name during the first part to differentiate it.

 To complete this problem, you are given access to a synthetic objective function that will be used as a proxy for real experimental observations called `measure_epoxy()`, which is stored in the `./utils.py` file.
-This function takes in six variables: `E_A`, `E_B`, `E_C`, `A_A`, `A_B`, `A_C` and returns the measured tensile strength and glass transition temperature of the epoxy.
+This function takes in six variables: `EA`, `EB`, `EC`, `AA`, `AB`, `AC` and returns the measured tensile strength and glass transition temperature of the epoxy.
 These are the parameters you should specify when setting up your optimization problem.

 #### **TASK B:** Report solutions that maximize each individual objective.